 Increase nephrotoxicity of aminoglycosides

 There are reported cases of drug-induced nephrotoxicity when patients take cephalosporin and aminoglycosides in combination, but other factors often cloud the evidence.
-Therefore, synergistic nephrotoxicity of cephalosporin and aminoglycoside is not to be completely proven or understood.
+Therefore, synergistic nephrotoxicity of cephalosporin and aminoglycoside is not to be completely understood.

 One of the contraindications of cephalosporin is if patients are allergic to them or those that have had an anaphylactic reaction to penicillin or other beta-lactams antibiotics.